 How to Prepare Your Trees for a Storm

-Traditional Tree Service is the most trusted tree service company on Long Island.
+Green Light Tree Service is the most trusted tree service company on Long Island.
 Their arborists are passionate about trees, and that passion really shows in the services they provide.
-Whether you’re looking to have new trees planted, you need your existing trees maintained, or you are thinking about having some trees removed from your property, you can count on the experts at Traditional Tree Service to deliver fast, affordable, and efficient services.
+Whether you’re looking to have new trees planted, you need your existing trees maintained, or you are thinking about having some trees removed from your property, you can count on the experts at Green Light Tree Service to deliver fast, affordable, and efficient services.

 Late summer and autumn are the height of tropical storm and hurricane season on Long Island.
 These storms can cause extensive damage to property (surely you recall the damage caused by Superstorm Sandy in 2012).
 With storm season rolling in, protecting your home should be a top priority.
 Prepping your trees is one of the best ways you can safeguard your property from an impending storm.
 High winds can pull branches and limbs off of trees and drenching rains can make them topple.
 Trees can knock down power lines, smash through windows, crash through roofs, land on top of vehicles, and cause serious injuries.
 Even if you’re spared from these scenarios, you could end up losing the beautiful trees that add so much value to your property.

 By taking the time to prep your trees, you can reduce the potential damage they can cause.
 Here are some tips that can help you get your trees ready for any hurricanes and tropical storms that may tear through our area.

 Of all the proactive steps you can take to prepare your trees for a storm, pruning is perhaps the most important.

 Pruning involves the removal of dead and overgrown tree branches and limbs, two things that can become serious hazards in a storm.
 All it takes is one strong gust of wind to pull a branch or limb off a tree and cause extensive damage.
 By having your trees pruned before a storm, you can drastically reduce the chances of injuries and costly repairs.